World Hockey Association: Fate of surviving teams

 The former WHA clubs, by the terms of the expansion, could protect only two goalies and two skaters each in the player dispersal draft.
 The Jets posted a dismal nine wins in their second season (second-fewest all-time for a season in the NHL), and finished last.
 The other WHA teams did respectably well in their first year, with the Whalers and Oilers earning playoff berths.
 The Oilers chose to protect Wayne Gretzky in the dispersal draft, which would prove fortuitous.
 Gretzky and the Whalers' Gordie Howe were selected to the mid-season All-Star Game, respectively the second-youngest and the oldest ever to play in the match.

 The 1980s was a successful period for the former WHA teams.
 The Oilers shattered numerous NHL records and amassed a Stanley Cup dynasty, winning five Cups in its first eleven seasons.
 The Jets of the 1980s, decimated by the dispersal draft, developed a solid nucleus of players that helped the club achieve respectable regular-season finishes.
 After missing the playoffs in their first NHL season, the Nordiques quickly became competitive, advancing as far as the third round of the playoffs in their third season.
 Quebec developed an intense rivalry with the Montreal Canadiens.
 The Whalers had similar rivalries with the Boston Bruins and New York Rangers, and skated to the 1986–87 Adams Division title.

 In the 1990s, the former WHA clubs suffered from escalating player salaries (ironically, the same trend that was instigated by the WHA).
 The ex-WHA clubs based in Canada were also hit hard by the declining value of the Canadian dollar.
-The Nordiques moved to Denver in 1995 and became the Colorado Avalanche, where they have won the Stanley Cup three times (1996, 2001, 2022), the Winnipeg Jets moved to Phoenix in 1996 and became the Phoenix Coyotes (the NHL would return to Winnipeg in 2011), and the Hartford Whalers moved to Raleigh in 1997 and became the Carolina Hurricanes, where they won the Stanley Cup in 2006.
-To date, the Oilers remain as the last ex-WHA team still in its original city (though they themselves nearly moved to Houston in 1998), where they have won the Stanley Cup five times.
-Only the Jets (later renamed the Arizona Coyotes) franchise never won the Cup, with their furthest advance in the Stanley Cup playoffs being the Western Conference Finals in 2012.
-The Coyotes suspended operations following the 2023–24 season with the team's hockey assets being sold to the expansion Utah Hockey Club (now Utah Mammoth).
+The Nordiques moved to Denver in 1995 and became the Colorado Avalanche, where they have won the Stanley Cup three times (1996, 2001, 2022), the Winnipeg Jets were deactivated in 1996, with their assets being transferred to the expansion Phoenix Coyotes, (before returning in 1999 as the Atlanta Thrashers and ultimately relocating back to Winnipeg in 2011) and the Hartford Whalers moved to Raleigh in 1997 and became the Carolina Hurricanes, where they won the Stanley Cup in 2006 and 2026.
+To date, the Oilers and Jets remain as the only ex-WHA teams still in their original cities.
+The Oilers, however, remain the only ex-WHA team to have continuously operated in the same city (though they themselves nearly moved to Houston in 1998), where they have won the Stanley Cup five times.
+Only the Jets have never won the Cup.